yaikobzeray/dev-journal/activity_log.md

 Set up dio HTTP client with interceptors for token refresh and error handling.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Thursday, 25 July 2024 — Entry 3

+Built a small fetch wrapper with retry logic and exponential backoff.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*